openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 the mapping types can be scaled.

 All 16-bit mapping types require a single holding register, so a single `index` value is needed.
-All 32-bit mapping types require two indices.
-The `lower_index` identifies the register containing the two least significant bytes (LSBs).
-The `upper_index` identifies the register containing the two most significant bytes (MSBs).
+All 32-bit mapping types require two indices:

+* The `lower_index` identifies the register containing the two least significant bytes (LSBs).
+* The `upper_index` identifies the register containing the two most significant bytes (MSBs).

 For example, if the 32-bit value that needs to be written is `0xAABBCCDD` and you set the `lower_index` to 10 and `upper_index` to 11, then `0xCCDD` would be written to register 10 and `0xAABB` would be written to register 11.
 If `lower_index` is 11 and `upper_index` is 10, then `0xAABB` would be written to register 10 and `0xCCDD` would be written to register 11.

-The mapping types starting with an "s" means they are signed (they are two's complement integers).
-The mapping types starting with a "u" are unsigned.
+Mapping types that start with an "s" are signed (they are two's complement integers).
+Mapping types that start with a "u" are unsigned.
 The "with_modulus" mappings take an extra `modulus` parameter and allow for scaling the MSB register using a value other than 65536.
-Most users will never use this as it was added to accomodate a peculiar device.
+Most users will never use this as it was added to accommodate a peculiar device.

 The "float" type reads an IEEE 754 floating-point value from two registers.